vulkomilev/oumi/docs/user_guides/judge/judge.md

 As Large Language Models (LLMs) continue to evolve, traditional evaluation benchmarks, which focus primarily on task-specific metrics, are increasingly inadequate for capturing the full scope of a model's generative potential.
 In real-world applications, LLM capabilities such as creativity, coherence, and the ability to effectively handle nuanced and open-ended queries are critical and cannot be fully assessed through standardized metrics alone.
 While human raters are often employed to evaluate these aspects, the process is costly and time-consuming.
 As a result, the use of LLM-based evaluation systems, or "LLM judges", has gained traction as a more scalable and efficient alternative.

+Oumi provides a versatile LLM Judge framework that enables the automation of pointwise and pairwise model evaluations, dataset filtering and curation, and embedding quality assurance into model deployment pipelines.
+You can easily customize both the {doc}`evaluation prompts and criteria </user_guides/judge/custom_prompt>`, and select {doc}`any underlying judge LLM </user_guides/judge/custom_infer>` (open-source or proprietary), locally hosted or accessed remotely via API.

 ## Overview

 In LLM-based evaluations, an **LLM Judge** is utilized to assess the performance of a **Language Model** according to a predefined set of criteria.